GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/google.md

 ## Testing

-One simple way to test the configuration is to use oxTrust.
-In the **Configure Authentication** dropdown menu, select *Google* (or whatever you entered as the **Name** of the custom authentication script--as the default authentication method.
+One simple way to test the configuration is to use oxTrust (using an incognito browser!).
+In oxTrust, navigate to `Configuration` > `Manage Authentication` > `Default Authentication Method` and set the `oxTrust ACR` field to the new custom authentication script, e.g. `Google`.

 ![image](../img/admin-guide/multi-factor/08-select_default_authentication.png)

-After you login and logout, you should be presented with a new login form that has the Google login button:
+After you logout and navigate back to the login page, you should be presented with a new login form that has the Google login button:

 ![image](../img/admin-guide/multi-factor/09-google-authentication-button.png)